AlexWaygood/typeshed-stats/examples/example.md

 ### Stubtest settings in CI: *error on missing stub*
 Objects missing from the stub cause stubtest to emit an error in CI.

-### Pyright settings in CI: *strict on some files*
+### Pyright settings in CI: *strict*
-Some files are tested with the stricter pyright settings in CI; some are excluded.
+All files are tested with the stricter pyright settings in CI.

 ### Statistics on the annotations in typeshed's stubs for `annoy`
 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
     - Annotated parameters: 40
-    - Unannotated parameters: 32
+    - Unannotated parameters: 0
     - Explicit `Any` parameters: 0
     - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
-    - Annotated returns: 21
+    - Annotated returns: 20
-    - Unannotated returns: 15
+    - Unannotated returns: 0
     - Explicit `Any` returns: 0
     - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables:
     - Annotated variables: 3
     - Explicit `Any` variables: 0
-    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 1
+    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 0

 <hr>

 ## Stats on typeshed's stubs for `appdirs`

 ### Number of lines
-55
+57

 ### Package status: *up to date*
 These stubs should be fairly up to date.
 In CI, stubtest tests these stubs against the latest version of the package that's available.